Bounded Littlewood identities: Rogers--Ramanujan identities

 According to \eqref{Eq_qxi-3} this yields

-which we should apply to the $\A_{2n-1}^{(2)\dagger}$ character given in \eqref{Eq_Adag}.
-Unlike the previous cases, the steps required to obtain the product form are slightly different to those in the proof of \eqref{Eq_RR1}, and below we outline the main differences.
+which we should apply to the $\mathrm{A}_{2n-1}^{(2)\dagger}$ character given in \eqref{Eq_Bdag-Adag}.
+Unlike the previous cases, the steps required to obtain the product form are slightly different to those in the proof of \eqref{Eq_RR1}, and below we outline the key steps in the derivation.

-From \eqref{Eq_FAdag}, the $\D_n$ Vandermonde determinant and multilinearity, it follows that
+From \eqref{Eq_FAdag}, the $\mathrm{D}_n$ Vandermonde determinant and multilinearity, it follows that

 After interchanging $i$ and $j$ and negating $r$ in the first sum, the right-hand side becomes

 where $x_i:=-q^{n-i}$.
 Up to the change $q^{\kappa/2}\mapsto q^{-\kappa/2}$, the above determinant is the same as the one on the right of \eqref{Eq_intermediate}.
 From here on we can thus follow the previous computations to find